 - Finally, be specific about people and property as much as you can.
 Wherever there is any ambiguity there is also room for a challenge.

 That said, in the least, it is a good idea to have an attorney review your last will and testament to make sure it's in compliance with state and federal laws.

 Contact an Attorney for Wills in Texas

-If you are considering making a last will and testament, make sure that you comply with the law and provide very specific instructions in the will.
-At Law Office of Len L. Nary, i assist clients in North Texas create Wills that comply with state laws so you don't have to worry about it.
-I know how hard you worked for your assets and understand why it is so important to distribute your assets in the way you see fit to do it.
-Contact us or calling me directly at 214-288-1917.
+If you are considering making a last will and testament, as well as the necessary ancillary documents, please make sure that you comply with the law in Texas and your estate documents correctly reflect your wishes.
+At the Law Office of Len L. Nary, I assist clients in North Texas create Wills that comply with state laws so you don't have to worry about unforseen problems.
+I understand how hard you worked for your assets, and want to help you ensure they are distributed according to your wishes.
+Contact us or calling me directly on my cell phone at 214-288-1917.